 - c.
 Vehicles of persons not involved in drilling, production, servicing, or seismic operations shall be located a minimum distance of one hundred (100) feet from the wellbore, or a distance equal to the height of the derrick or mast, whichever is greater.
-Equivalent safety measures shall be taken where terrain, location or other conditions do not permit this minimum distance requirement. - d.
-Existing wells, not including previously plugged and abandoned wells, are exempt from the provisions of these regulations as they relate to the location of the well. - e.
+Equivalent safety measures shall be taken where terrain, location or other conditions do not permit this minimum distance requirements. - d.
+Existing wells are exempt from the provisions of these regulations as they relate to the location of the well. - e.
 Existing producing facilities shall be exempt from the provisions of these regulations with respect to minimum distance requirements and setbacks unless they are found by the Director to be unsafe. - f.
 Self-contained sanitary facilities shall be provided during drilling operations and at any other similarly staffed oil and gas operations facility.